Skip to main content

 Grieving Children and the Holidays

-By Grief, Holidays
+By Barbara Rubel Grief, Holidays No Comments

 Do you feel as though you may not be strong enough to support your grieving child this holiday season?
 I recently spoke to grieving parents.
 They believe that they don’t have the strengths needed to support their bereaved child.
 I believe they can spiritually nurture their child if they are brave; have a love of learning; are honest, hopeful; have gratitude; are spiritual; and show their love, as they talk…